omeryilldirim/To-Do-App/README.md

 ## Objective

-Make a To-Do App as in the sample designs.

 -  User stories;

-   - When I click plus /add button on to-do app, I can increase add new to-do task.
+   - When I click add button(plus) or press enter on to-do app, I can add a new to-do task.
-   - When I click done  button on on to-do app, I can mark the selected to-do task as done and count of uncompleted task decrease 1.
+   - When I click check icon on to-do app, I can mark the selected to-do task as done or as cancel done and send back to to-do list.
-   - When I click button on on to-do app, I can delete a to-do task.
-Completed / total task counts decrease 1.
+   - When I click trash icon on on to-do app, I can delete a to-do task.

-### Following topics are to be covered;
+### Following topics are covered;

 - HTML

 - CSS

 - JS

-## Steps to Solution

-- Step 1: Download or clone project repo on Github

-- Step 2: Create project folder for local public repo on your pc

-- Step 3: Create JS code for To-Do App

 <p align='center'> ⌛ Happy Coding ✍ - Please feel free to check my work out ! 🙃 </p>